kapeiharshad/backroad_html_css-flexBox/README.md

 # backroad_html_css-flexBox
-It is only a html and css project mainly based on css flex box system
+This is a static website which used only html and css.
 ## To visit site go to https://kapeitours.netlify.app